Rajma Chawal Recipe

 5. Now, add the pounded ginger, garlic, and green chilli, sautéing them until they release their aromatic essence.

-6. Stir in the ginger-garlic paste, turmeric powder, and kashmiri chilli powder, cooking for a while to blend the flavours.
+6. Stir in the ginger-garlic paste, turmeric powder, and Kashmiri chilli powder, cooking for a while to blend the flavours.

 7. Add chopped tomatoes and tomato puree to the mixture and cook on a slow flame until the tomatoes become soft and the oil starts to separate.